 Materials Innovation and Recycling Authority ("MIRA").
 MIRA is charged with the development and operation of solid waste disposal, volume reduction, recycling, intermediate processing, resource recovery and related support facilities necessary to carry out the State's Solid Waste Management Plan.
-MIRA bonds may be secured by a SCRF.
+MIRA bonds may be secured by a SCRF, but MIRA has no plans to issue such debt.

 UConn 2000 Special Obligation Financing.
 The University of Connecticut may issue special obligation bonds that may be secured by a SCRF.
 The University may also issue special obligation bonds that are not secured by such a SCRF.
-As of February 1, 2021, the University has outstanding \$200.9 million special obligation student fee revenue bonds that are not secured by such a SCRF.
+As of February 1, 2022, the University has outstanding \$194.9 million special obligation student fee revenue bonds that are not secured by such a SCRF.

-Assistance to Municipalities
+Assistance to Municipalities and Others

+Municipalities.
 The State has undertaken certain limited or contingent liabilities to assist municipalities.
 The State currently has limited or contingent liabilities outstanding in connection with bonds issued by the Southeastern Connecticut Water Authority.
 The State previously was obligated to secure certain SCRF-backed bonds issued by the Cities of Bridgeport, Waterbury and West Haven to fund past deficits of such municipalities; however no such bonds are currently outstanding.
 Legislation also authorized distressed municipalities, in certain circumstances and subject to various conditions, to issue deficit funding obligations secured by a SCRF.
 There are no such obligations currently outstanding.
 See, also discussion under STATE DEBT - State Direct General Obligation Debt - Municipal Contract Assistance.